 With its stunning sandy beaches; huge variety of walks; and fantastic places to eat, shop and explore, anywhere in Purbeck is a unique experience waiting to be discovered.

 The Isle of Purbeck has many well-known and iconic landmarks that draw thousands of visitors every year.

 - Corfe Castle – Combine a visit to Corfe Castle with an amble around the picturesque Corfe Castle village

 - Durdle Door – This special beauty spot also has fantastic walking trails nearby

 - Jurassic Coast – With so many different aspects to explore you’ll be spoilt for choice

-- Lulworth Cove – A beautiful backdrop for walks, picnics at the foot of the pretty village of West Lulworth
+- Lulworth Cove – A beautiful backdrop for walks and picnics, this romantic cove is found at the foot of the pretty village of West Lulworth

 Other places to visit in Purbeck

-Some of the lesser-known landmarks make for equally intriguing visits and breathtaking scenery.
+Some of the lesser-known landmarks in the Isle of Purbeck make for equally intriguing visits and breathtaking scenery.